PimpTrizkit/PJs/README.md

 **p** = < NextPrevious Boolean >&emsp;*Optional*
 * A true or false equivalent boolean used to determine which direction to search.
 Suggested to use `true` to search previous siblings and `false` to search next siblings.
-* If omitted, defaults to searching next siblings.
+* If omitted, `pGS` will default to searching next siblings.